ShaarifSajid/shaarifsajid.github.io/_pages/about.md

 ---
 [**I am actively looking for internship opportunities for summer 2021.**]

-I am a PhD student at Georgia Tech, working with [Dr. Paul Pearce](https://www.cc.gatech.edu/~pearce/).
+I am a PhD student at Georgia Tech, working with Dr. Maria Konte.
 My primary areas of interest belong to the domains of network security, privacy and Internet measurement.

-You can find my CV [here](http://shaarifsajid.github.io/files/Sajid_Shaarif_PhdCS_long.pdf).
-I am currently working developing large-scale Internet analysis tools in Go to study APT (advanced persistent threat) actors.
+You can find my CV [here](http://shaarifsajid.github.io/files/Sajid_Shaarif_PhDCS.pdf).
+I am currently working on using social media data to anticipate cyber-attacks with predictive analytics on dark web personas.

 Here are some of the projects I have previously worked on: